mainkoon81/Study-R-Visualization/README.md

 <img src="https://user-images.githubusercontent.com/31917400/35768286-4383a3e8-08f1-11e8-9164-94dbea6dfa95.jpg" width="300" height="170" />

  - [5) Data Transformation of Users' **friend size**]
+   - To get a better look at the data...
    - If we have 'Over-Dispersed' data (the term is always relative to some particular posited distribution..Poisson?
 Gamma?)
      - **too long tailed shape**: Some have 100 times the median value...some have an order of magnitude..
      - **Shorten the tail**: to see SD, Orders of magnitude, the pattern more clearly, etc